gracelang/language/languageSpec/spec.md

 ## Binary Operator Requests

-Binary operators are methods whose names comprise one or more operator characters, provided that the operator is not reserved by the Grace language.
-Binary operators have a receiver and one argument; the receiver must be explicit.
-So, for example, `+`, `++` and `..` are valid operator symbols, but `.` is not, because it is reserved.
+Binary operators are methods whose names are `<operator>`s Binary operators have a receiver and one argument; the receiver must be explicit.

 Most Grace operators have the same precedence: it is a syntax error for two distinct operator symbols to appear in an expression without